Karl Marx and education. What significance does Marx have for educators and animateurs today? An introduction and assessment by Barry Burke.

 Marxism Page – links and resources.

 Marx and Engel’s Writings – collection of Marx and Engels’ writings in history, sociology, and political theory.

 Acknowledgements: Picture: Karl Marx, sourced from Wikemedia Commons from International Institute of Social History in Amsterdam, Netherlands.
 Listed as being in the public domain.

-How to cite this article: Burke, Barry (2000) ‘Karl Marx and informal education’, the encyclopaedia of informal education, www.infed.org/thinkers/et-marx.htm.
+How to cite this article: Burke, Barry (2000) ‘Karl Marx and informal education’, The encyclopedia of pedagogy and informal education, www.infed.org/thinkers/et-marx.htm.
 Last update: January 03, 2013

 Prepared by Barry Burke © 2000